Jorge Martin, Marc Marquez and Francesco Bagnaia racing for the win at Philip Island

 The Aprilias of Maverick Vinales and Aleix Espargaro have occasionally shone through the year, but this was more towards the start of the year.
 KTM hotshot Pedro Acosta has also featured throughout the year, but injured his shoulder during the Australian Grand Prix Sprint and his form could be in question as the season draws to a close.

-The final three rounds are those in Thailand, Malaysia and Valencia.
-Martin dominated the Thai round last year, but Bagnaia has previously shone at Valencia.
-Malaysia, last year, went Bastianini’s way.
+The final two rounds are those in Malaysia and Valencia.
+Bagnaia has previously shone at Valencia while Malaysia last year, went Bastianini’s way.
 These rounds have all proven to be unpredictable in the past; circuits with challenging layouts where anything can happen.

 There are many more twists and turns to come in the final races of the season, and both Bagnaia and Martin would be worthy champions at the end of it.